mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 Let's break down what is happening here a little bit.

-First, we have something what looks exactly like a call of a function - beginning with the name (`myNot`), and later the parameters of the function, separated by spaces.
+First, we have something that looks exactly like a call of a function - beginning with the name (`myNot`), and later the parameters of the function, separated by spaces.
 In this particular case we have only one parameter, which we named `x`.

-After that we have assignment (`=` character) after which we write the actual function, sometimes called "function body", itself.
+Next we have an assignment (`=` character), after which we write the actual function - the part which we call "function body".
 In this case the function body is just a simple `if then else` statement.
+Let's break it down.

-After `if` keyword we have to provide a condition.
+Right after the `if` keyword we have to provide a condition.
 Our condition is really `x == True`.
-But because that's the same as simply writing `x`, we just write `x` for brevity.
+But that's equivalent to simply writing `x`.
+After all, if `x == True` evaluates to True, this means that `x` itself has the value of True.
+So we've just written `x` as our condition, for brevity.

-If `x` - our condition - evaluates to `True`, the function will return the value after `then` keyword.
-If `x` evaluates to `False`, the function will return the value after `else` keyword.
+If the condition in `if then else` (our `x`) evaluates to `True`, the function will return the value after `then` keyword.
+If it evaluates to `False`, the function will return the value after `else` keyword.
 Quite simple.

+So in the end we are getting a function that returns `False` if called with `True` as the parameter and returns `True` if called with `False`.

-And I will admit that I used `x` as a parameter name here to confuse you a little bit.
+And I will admit that I used `x` as a parameter name here just to confuse you a little bit.
 For a second you might think that there is a naming conflict between `x` that we defined earlier and the `x` from the function.

-You can however convince yourself that that's not true, by loading the file with `:l lesson_1.hs` command in `ghci`.
+You can however convince yourself that that's not true, by loading the file again in `ghci`.
 It loads properly, without any errors.
 On top of that, our newly defined function `myNot` actually works.

 Calling in `ghci`: